BriefRobotics/sketchbot/docs/phi.md

 ![Seeds pi sketch](media/seeds_pi_sketch.png)
 ![Seeds pi sim](media/seeds_pi_sim.png)

 It turns out though, that the _very_ best value to use is φ!
 It is the optimal choice; creating minimal overlap and using maximal space.
-This is the value that Nature has settled on for seed packing.
+This is the value that Nature has settled on for seed packing and this is what you see on a sunflower and on a pine cone.

 ![Seeds phi sketch](media/seeds_phi_sketch.png)
 ![Seeds phi sim](media/seeds_phi_sim.png)

-This is what you see on a sunflower and on a pine cone.

 Another interesting thing to notice is that, depending on the constant growth rate, you will get different numbers of apparent spiral arms.
-If you count them, you will find that the count is always a Fibonacci number!
+If you count them, you will find that the count is always a Fibonacci number (e.g. 13 above)!

 ## Leaves and Petals